jesperancinha/moving-objects-service-root/README.md

 -   The distance between airports
 -   The price you are paying per ticked
 -   A filtered table that provides you with all airport details
+-   A list of the webcams nearby

 These applications are implemented in a Reactive way with WebFlux and the Front End is implemented with Angular Materials.
 We will use as base the [RapidAPI](https://rapidapi.com/) end points and convert them to our proprietary format.

+## Settings

+### international-airports-sst-live
+This service is fixed to work as the main single source service.

+Login system is OAuth2.

+Metric end points are completely open.

+-   Port: 8081

+### international-airports-sst-mock
+This service is fixed to work as the alternative to the main single source service.

+Login system is OAuth2

+Metric end points are completely open.

+-   Port: 8081

+### international-airports-rest-service
+This is the service which will serve the user and the front end.

+There is no login service.
+It is completely anonymous

+Metric end points are completely open.

+-   Port: 8082

 ## How to build